Kids will battle boundaries placed on their technology. It’s their job to fight you on your dumb rules Mom and Dad.

 What battles are you willing to fight when it comes to your data draining screenager?

 We’ve allowed our children to own smartphones and other technology, now it’s our job to teach them how to properly balance their digital temptations.
 If you’re the one paying for the devices, wifi or data plans, you’re the one in charge of setting the rules and sticking to them.
+Don’t forget, you’re also the one paying the electricity bill that they’re quite happily inflating with their ceaseless mobile usage.
+It is possible to use comparison sites to compare the likes of Stream Energy rates against your own rates to find out which are the most competitive.
+This can help to reduce energy costs but this doesn’t mean that you shouldn’t put your foot down to combat your children’s excessive screentime.

 1. No phones in the bedrooms